 For a better understanding of the need to introduce the skein modules of the Reshetikhin-Turaev theory, let us contrast the two skein relations in the so called ``classical case''.
 When $t=-1$, the Kauffman bracket skein relation yields the trace identity for the negative of the trace of $sl(2,{\mathbb C})$ characters of the fundamental group of $M$:

 as it has been noticed in \cite{bullock}.
 On the other hand, the skein relation of Kirby and Melvin yields, when $t=1$, the trace identity for the trace itself

-In Chern-Simons theory $t=e^{i\pi h}$, where $h$ is interpreted depending on the context as either the coupling constant or Planck's constant.
+In Chern-Simons theory $t=e^{i\pi h}$, where $h$ is interpreted, depending on the context, as either the coupling constant or Planck's constant.
 Setting $t=1$ is equivalent to setting the coupling constant or Planck's constant equal to zero, and this is predicted to correspond to the classical (nonquantized) situation, that is to the character variety.
-It is because of this physical interpretation, and because it is more natural to work with the trace than the negative of the trace, that we have proposed in our previous work the study of the skein modules $RT_t(M)$ of the Jones polynomial.
-The present paper clarifies the relationship between the two types of skein modules: $K_t(M)$ and $RT_t(M)$.
+This physical interpretation, and the fact that it is more natural to work with the trace than the negative of the trace, are one of the reasons that we have proposed in our previous work the study of the skein modules $RT_t(M)$ of the Jones polynomial.
+The other reason is that the fundamental facts of $SU(2)$ Chern-Simons theory (the Murakami Theorem \cite{murakami}, the Volume Conjecture \cite{murakami2}, the AJ Conjecture \cite{garle}) are phrased in the quantum group setting.
+But other constructs (such as the quantum Teichm\"uller theory \cite{bonahonwong}, \cite{fkl}) are phrased in the Kauffman bracket setting, and the present paper clarifies the relationship between the two types of skein theories: $K_t(M)$ and $RT_t(M)$.